15 Expats Talk about Health Insurance and Healthcare in Thailand

 Are healthcare and health insurance expensive in Thailand?

 "We have private health insurance and I would not change it for the world.
 I have the option of using any PRIVATE HOSPITAL OR DOCTOR I wish, anywhere in the world.
 The way it works, if I have something major happen, I contact my insurance company and they then make arrangements to pay the hospital of my choice directly.
 My policy also has a FREE VIP second opinion for any major medical diagnosis.
 For me this is the peace of mind that I need.
 I can have my case reviewed by an American doctor to confirm what is my best option.
 I have a $1000 deductible and it covers me anywhere in the world including the United States at a cost of about 60% less than what I was paying when living in the US.
-If anyone is interested in more details, please feel free to reach out to me," wrote one expat.
+If anyone is interested in more details, please feel free to reach out to me," remarked one expat living in Ao Nang (Krabi).

 Get Quote